Grays0n-dev/GabbWatch-root/README.md

 However, rooting can also cause a number of issues, including: Voiding the warranty, Damaging the device, Losing data, Allowing access for malware, and Rendering the phone useless.
 Rooting is generally not recommended unless you have significant technical knowledge.
 ----------------------------------------------------------------------------------------
-step 1- turn on bluetooth and connect to your pc then go to
+step 1- turn on bluetooth and connect to your pc then go to https://sites.google.com/view/gabbroot/home enter your serial number of your watch.

+step 2-